Customers overview

 You need to onboard your customers onto Weavr before they can use any financial services.

 You can embed an identity verification process.
-For consumer identities, it is called Know Your Customer (KYCKYC Know Your Customer - the identity verification process for consumer identities.
+For consumer identities it's called Know Your Customer (KYCKYC Know Your Customer - the identity verification process for consumer identities.
 This process allows you to seamlessly and securely verify your user's identity.
-Weavr will ask users to submit the necessary information and documentation so that they can get approved by financial providers.) and for corporate identities–Know Your Business (KYBKYB Know Your Business - the identity verification process for corporate identities.
+Weavr will ask users to submit the necessary information and documentation so that they can get approved by financial providers.), and for corporate identities it's Know Your Business (KYBKYB Know Your Business - the identity verification process for corporate identities.
 This process allows you to seamlessly and securely verify your business customer's identity.
 Weavr will ask users to submit the necessary information and documentation so that they can get approved by financial providers.).
-This process lets you seamlessly and securely verify your user’s identity and all you need on your end is just a few lines of code.
-We ask your users to submit the necessary information and documentation so that they can get approved by our financial providers.
+This process verifies your user's identity securely, and it takes only a few lines of code on your end.
+We ask your users to submit the information and documentation we need so that our financial providers can approve them.

 Supported countries